thotspr/qml/README.md

 ## � **Security & Production Notes**

-**⚠️ IMPORTANT: Development Credentials Warning**
+⚠️ **IMPORTANT: Development Credentials Warning**

-This library includes hardcoded development credentials in `src/storage/settings.rs` for testing and examples.
+This library includes placeholder development credentials in `src/storage/settings.rs` for testing and examples.
 These are clearly marked as development-only and should **NEVER** be used in production:

-- `password` - Default PostgreSQL password
+- `dev_password_change_me` - Development PostgreSQL password placeholder
-- `development_secret_key_32_chars_` - Default secret key
+- Development environment defaults for local testing only
-- `development_api_token` - Default API token
+- Sample configuration values for documentation

 **Production Deployment:**
 1. Always set proper environment variables (see `.env.example`)